 2. How Long Does It Take to Create a Secured Card?

 Creating a secured credit card doesn’t take longer than a couple of days.
-The process is very simple, as all you need to do is choose your secured credit card issuer, and submit an application.
+The process is straightforward, as all you need to do is choose your secured credit card issuer and submit an application.
 To apply for the card, you need to provide your personal information (name, address, social security number, etc.), as well as your income and employment information.
 The issuer will then take several days to thoroughly check your credit score to see if you may have any unpaid debts.

-If you meet all the necessary requirements, you’ll get your approval.
-You then need to provide a mandatory deposit as collateral, which will equal your credit limit.
+If you meet all the requirements, you’ll get your approval.
+You must then provide a mandatory deposit equal to your credit limit as collateral.
 Once you do, you’ll instantly have your account, but you’ll have to wait for your card to arrive in the mail within 2-3 weeks following the approval.

 PRO Tip